 Activity 2 Seeking out difference

 Building on your insights in this week’s learning journal, spend 15 minutes thinking about someone either in your organisation, your community or another organisation that you think offers a very different perspective on an issue you think your organisation could help to address.
 Ask that person for their view, emphasising that they can help stretch your thinking and enrich your perspective as a practitioner.
-Spend 20 minutes writing about your experience in the discussion forum.
+Spend a further 20 minutes writing about your experience in the discussion forum.
 Then spend 5 minutes commenting on the posts of two other learners.

 Engaging with people at the level of identity necessarily means that you are exploring issues and ideas in ways that exceed the everyday activity and detail of an organisation.
 You come together with an ethos of openness and generosity.
 You should also share a critical commitment to probe the limits of one another’s identities.
 Exploring the world in this way provides the foundations for a successful collaborative leadership endeavour, one that engages with important values and issues, rather than something far more instrumental.